Viewer Rating

 The film is set in a culturally Buddhist Japan, where themes of karma, suffering, and the search for peace are subtly woven into the narrative.
 While violence is central, Zatoichi's actions often restore balance and justice, aligning with compassionate Buddhist principles without explicitly preaching them.
 The film critiques human greed and violence, not the underlying spiritual framework.

 The film features female characters, but none are depicted engaging in or winning close-quarters physical combat against male opponents.
-The character Okinu is part of an assassination plot, but she does not directly fight.
+The primary combat roles are held by male characters.

 The film features the iconic character Zatoichi, who has consistently been portrayed as male across all source materials and previous adaptations.
 In the 2003 film, Zatoichi is again portrayed as male, and no other established characters from the franchise or historical figures undergo a gender change.